Sign up (with export icon)

 • Find the chosen style or template in the panel.

-The slash commands feature uses the mentions feature under the hood, so ensure you have it installed too.
+The slash commands feature uses the mentions feature under the hood, so ensure you install it too.

 ClassicEditor